TruebitProtocol/truebit-eth/README.md

 ## Writing task outputs via Truebit OS

-Let's inspect a sample task meta file called `reverse.json` which can be found in the `/truebit-eth` directory:
+Let's inspect a sample task meta-file called `reverse.json` which can be found in the `/truebit-eth` directory:
 ```json
 {
     "codeFile": {